Everything you need to know about Pokemon Go

-What's the big fuss and how do I keep my information secure?
+Pokemon Go is a very popular app, so what's the big fuss and how do you keep your information secure?

 In the unlikely event that you haven’t heard about Pokemon Go yet, we’ve got you covered on what it’s all about and how you can stay safe while enjoying the game.